First Reading (Christmas Midnight): Isaiah 9:1-6

 World English Bible

 Prophets usually arise in times of looming disaster or present trouble.
 They connect present conditions and woes with consequences of divine judgment.
 Sometimes the judgment was negative, sometimes positive.
-Isaiah spoke of the later.
+Isaiah spoke of the latter.
 Better days were coming.

 Isaiah was concerned about the influence regional powers had on the small kingdom.
 At the time, aligning one's kingdom with Assyria to the north or Egypt to the south meant adopting their gods and worship customs.
 It could even mean paying tribute.
 Obviously this was not acceptable to the prophet.
 No, he looked forward to a true king who had not been tainted by the world.
 A king who could offer YHWH true and pure worship.
-The child he envisioned in these verses would break the strangle hold that these powers had on Judea and would allow worship of only one God: YHWH, the God of the nation.
+The child he envisioned in these verses would break the stranglehold that these powers had on Judea and would allow worship of only one God: YHWH, the God of the nation.

 Christians have taken the words of Isaiah about the birth of a new king and have applied them to Jesus of Nazareth.
 But his birth did not break political bonds.
 It broke cosmic shackles.
 Death and sin no longer have power over us.
-The demonic force no longer have their day.
+The demonic forces no longer have their day.
 The power that propped up tyrants was now gone.

 Why did Isaiah speak?
 He wanted the people to know a better day was coming.
 He did not completely understand, however, that this day would not be just good.
 It would be a great day.
 The day the Savior was born!